The Legend of Georgia McBride

 MATTHEW LOPEZ (Playwright)

-Matthew Lopez is the author of The Whipping Man, one of the most celebrated and widely-produced new American plays of the last decade.
-The Manhattan Theatre Club production received Obie, Lortel and Outer Critics Circle awards including the John Gassner New Play Award.
-It has since been produced at more than 100 U.S. theaters as well as internationally.
-The Legend of Georgia McBride premiered at the Denver Center for the Performing Arts and ran off-Broadway at MCC Theater in a production that received multiple Drama Desk, Lucille Lortel and Outer Critics Circle nominations, including Best Play.
-Other plays include Somewhere (Old Globe, world premiere), Reverberation (Hartford Stage Company, world premiere), The Sentinels (London’s Headlong Theatre Company) and Zoey’s Perfect Wedding.
-Matthew holds commissions from Roundabout Theatre Company, Manhattan Theatre Club, South Coast Repertory, Williamstown Theatre Festival and Harford Stage Company, where he recently served as their AETNA New Voices Fellow.
-For the past two seasons, he has been the Inaugural Playwriting Fellow at the Denver Center Theatre Company.
-Matthew was a writer on the HBO series The Newsroom and has recently adapted Javier Marias’ Your Face Tomorrow trilogy for the screen as well as the biopic Dr. Q for Disney.
+The Legend of Georgia McBride premiered at the Denver Center for the Performing Arts and ran off-Broadway at MCC Theater in a production that received multiple Drama Desk, Lucille Lortel and Outer Critics Circle nominations.
+Other plays include The Whipping Man (Manhattan Theatre Club), Somewhere (Old Globe, world premiere), Reverberation (Hartford Stage Company, world premiere), The Sentinels (London’s Headlong Theatre Company) and Zoey’s Perfect Wedding (Denver Center for the Performing Arts World Premiere, 2018).
+Matthew holds commissions from Roundabout Theatre Company, Manhattan Theatre Club, South Coast Repertory, Williamstown Theatre Festival and Hartford Stage Company.
+Matthew was a writer on the HBO series The Newsroom.

 MIKE DONAHUE (Director)

 Mike Donahue is a New York-based director.
-Credits include the world premieres of Matthew Lopez’s The Legend of Georgia McBride (MCC Theater and Denver Center for the Performing Arts, Joe A. Callaway Award, Outer Critics Circle Nomination); Jordan Seavey’s Homos, Or Everyone In America (Labyrinth Theater Company); Jen Silverman’s Phoebe in Winter (Clubbed Thumb) and The Hunters (Cherry Lane Theatre’s Mentor Project); and Ethan Lipton’s Red-Handed Otter (Playwrights Realm).
-Regionally: world premieres of Jen Silverman’s Collective Rage (Woolly Mammoth Theatre Company) and The Roommate (Humana Festival of New Plays); world premieres of Rachel Bonds’ The Wolfe Twins (Studio Theatre D.C.) and Swimmers (Marin Theatre Company); world premiere of Lauren Feldman’s Grace, or The Art of Climbing (Denver Center for the Performing Arts); Moscow, Cheryomushki (Chicago Opera Theatre); Antony & Cleopatra (Shakespeare Festival St. Louis); and Assassins, Henry IV & V (co-director) and A Number (PlayMakers Repertory Company).
-Readings/workshops: Roundabout Underground, New York Theatre Workshop, Soho Rep (Writer/Director Lab), Williamstown Theatre Festival, McCarter Theatre Center, South Coast Repertory, Berkley Rep, O’Neill National Playwrights Conference, The Lark, and Ars Nova.
-Mike is recipient of a Fulbright to Berlin, the Drama League Fall Fellowship, the Boris Sagal Fellowship at Williamstown Theatre Festival, and was the artistic director of the Yale Summer Cabaret for two seasons.
+Credits include the world premieres of Matthew Lopez’s The Legend of Georgia McBride (MCC Theater and Denver Center for the Performing Arts, Joe A. Callaway Award, Outer Critics Circle Nomination); Jordan Seavey’s Homos, Or Everyone In America (Labyrinth Theater Company); Jen Silverman’s The Moors (Playwrights Realm), Phoebe in Winter (Clubbed Thumb) and The Hunters (Cherry Lane Theatre’s Mentor Project); and Ethan Lipton’s Red-Handed Otter (Playwrights Realm).
+Regionally: world premieres of Jen Silverman’s Collective Rage (Woolly Mammoth Theatre Company) and The Roommate (Humana Festival of New Plays); world premieres of Rachel Bonds’ The Wolfe Twins (Studio Theatre D.C.) and Swimmers (Marin Theatre Company); world premiere of Lauren Feldman’s Grace, or The Art of Climbing (Denver Center for the Performing Arts).
+Readings/workshops: Manhattan Theatre Club, Roundabout Underground, New York Theatre Workshop, Soho Rep, McCarter Theatre Center, South Coast Repertory, Berkeley Rep, O’Neill National Playwrights Conference, The Lark, and Ars Nova.
+Mike is a recipient of a Fulbright to Berlin, the Drama League Fall Fellowship, the Boris Sagal Fellowship at Williamstown Theatre Festival, and was the artistic director of the Yale Summer Cabaret for two seasons.
 He is a graduate of Harvard University and the Yale School of Drama.
-Upcoming: Jen Silverman’s The Moors (Playwrights Realm).
+Upcoming: Jen Silverman’s The Roommate (Williamstown Theatre Festival).

 PAUL McGILL (Choreographer)